pilotmoon/popclipweb/site/kb/identifiers.md

 # Paths and identifiers

-This page gives the various file paths and identifiers used by PopClip.
+This page lists the various file and folder paths and identifiers used by PopClip.

 <EditionSwitcher />